SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 ---
 ### Configuration <a name="config"></a>

-Another way criminals obfuscate and control victims to their phishing kits is by using targeted controls.
+Another way criminals obfuscate their phishing kits is by using targeted controls.
 Criminals use these controls to determine things like who can access the phishing kit’s landing page, how often they can visit, how data is collected, as well as what sort of data is collected, and more.

 Below is a sample configuration file from a kit targeting Citizens Bank: